radssh/radssh/FAQ.md

 #.
 Can I change the username that RadSSH uses for login?

    By default, the local $USER environment variable is used.
-This can be overridden by setting a **username** in the configuration file '~/.radssh_config'. or on the command line with **--username=newname**
+This can be overridden by setting a **username** in the configuration file '~/.radssh_config'. or on the command line with **--username=newname**.

+   Starting with version 1.1, RadSSH will apply User settings from ssh_config (~/.ssh/config) file.

 #.
 Why doesn't **exit** work?